New Film Sheds Light On A Less-Heralded Aspect Of The Queer Experience

 “A close friend and I both had HIV scares last summer.
 I remember sitting in the cramped waiting room at the Gay Men’s Health Crisis in midtown Manhattan, with my mind racing through all of these crazy hypotheticals, all these conversations I was dreading having to have,” the California native said.
 “It felt important to make something that reflected our experience [and] showed the HIV screening process in a detailed, contemporary light.”

-Though Puccini originally planned to expand “The Mess He Made” into a feature film, he and Jenkins will instead re-team for another short film.
-He’s also begun preliminary work on a new feature, “Lavender Scare,” which will be a different, yet unspecified, take on the experience of “a queer person seeking intimacy.”
+Though Puccini originally planned to expand “The Mess He Made” into a feature film, he and Jenkins will instead re-team for another short.
+He’s also begun preliminary work on a new feature which will be a different, yet unspecified, take on the experience of “a queer person seeking intimacy.”

 Ultimately, he hopes audiences come away from “The Mess He Made” with “a sense of newfound empathy.”